MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 #### STA_FI1000

-This model provides a usefully pivoted version of the BW FI1000 cube to be used in reporting for DSO and overdue percentages.
+This model provides a usefully pivoted version of the BW FI1000 cube to report DSO and overdue percentages.

 #### STA_PAYMENT_BEHAVIOR

-This special routine takes data from both the STA_OPEN_CUST_ITEMS and STA_ALL_CUST_ITEMS model in order to create a model that can compare overdues and total sales for customers.
-In order to do this the single open line items are clustered in overdue 30 / 60 / 90+ days and the aggregated for each customer.
-The Dashboard solution contains a scoring model that then clusteres the customers in good and bad payers.
+This unique routine takes data from both the STA_OPEN_CUST_ITEMS and STA_ALL_CUST_ITEMS model to create a model that can compare overdues and total sales for customers.
+To do this, the single open line items are clustered in overdue 30 / 60 / 90+ days and aggregated for each customer.
+The Dashboard solution contains a scoring model that then clusters the customers in good and bad payers.

 ```SQL
 alter procedure [o2c].[p_sta_payment_behavior] as